mattespineli/slate/source/includes/_PaymentTransaction.md

 ##### Merchant Final Resolution Feedback

-Provides feedback that the transaction has been accepted after review.<br>
+Provide feedback that the transaction has been accepted after review.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/accepted`

-Provides feedback that the transaction has been rejected after review due to suspected fraud.<br>
+Provide feedback that the transaction has been rejected after review due to suspected fraud.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected`

-Provides feedback that the transaction has been rejected after review.<br>
+Provide feedback that the transaction has been rejected after review.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected-ok`

-Provides feedback that the transaction has been accepted due to user validation.<br>
+Provide feedback that the transaction has been accepted due to user validation.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/accepted-user-validated`

-Provides feedback that the transaction has been rejected due to user validation failure.<br>
+Provide feedback that the transaction has been rejected due to user validation failure.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected-user-failed-validation`

-Provides feedback that the transaction has been accepted by default.<br>
+Provide feedback that the transaction has been accepted by default.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/accepted-default`

-Provides feedback that the transaction has been rejected by default.<br>
+Provide feedback that the transaction has been rejected by default.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected-default`

 <aside class="notice">The transaction may be a payment transaction or an account transfer.
 All arguments are optional.</aside>